dfyockey/demitile/README.md

     -----------------------------------------------------------------------------------------------

-To tile the active window to a particular location, the mouse is pointed to the corresponding area, afterwhich the tiling key is pressed.
+To tile the active window to a particular location, the mouse is pointed to the corresponding area, after which the tiling key is pressed.
 The window should immediately tile to the size and position indicated in the table.
 When the mouse pointer is located in the center